Music of Mali: Fula music

 The Mansa Sunjata forced some Fulani to settle in various regions where the dominant ethnic groups were Maninka or Bamana.
 Thus, today, we see a number of people with Fula names (Diallo, Diakite, Sangare, Sidibe) who display Fula cultural characteristics, but only speak the language of the Maninka or Bamana.

 Songhay music

-The Songhay are not an ethnic or a linguistic group but one that traces its history to the Songhai Empire and inhabits the great bend of the mid River Niger.
+The Songhay are an ethnolinguistic group that traces its history to the Songhai Empire and inhabits the great bend of the mid River Niger.
 Vieux Farka Toure, son of Ali Farka Toure, has gained popularity after playing in front of an estimated 1 billion viewers worldwide at the 2010 FIFA World Cup in South Africa.
 He has also been called, "the Hendrix of the Sahara", since his music explores the affinity between West African song and Afro-American blues guitar.

 20th century popular music

 After World War 2 the guitar became common throughout Africa, partially resulting from the mixing of African, American and British soldiers.
 Dance bands were popular in Mali, especially the town of Kita's orchestra led by Boureima Keita and Afro-Jazz de Ségou, the Rail Band and Pioneer Jazz.
 Imported dances were popular, especially rumbas, waltzes and Argentine-derived tangos.
 By the 1960s, however, the influence of Cuban music began to rise.
 After independence in 1960, Malians saw new opportunities for cultural expression in radio, television and recordings.
 Cuban music remained popular in Mali throughout the 1960s and remains popular today.

 Old dance bands reformed under new names as part of the roots revival of Moussa Traoré.
 Especially influential bands included Tidiane Koné's Rail Band du Buffet Hôtel de la Gare, which launched the careers of future stars Salif Keita and Mory Kanté, and Super Biton de Ségou.
 Bajourou also became popular, beginning with Fanta Sacko's Fanta Sacko, the first bajourou LP.
 Fanta Sacko's success set the stage for future jelimusow stars which have been consistently popular in Mali; the mainstream acceptance of female singers is unusual in West Africa, and marks Malian music as unique.
 In 1975, Fanta Damba became the first jelimuso to tour Europe, as bajourou continued to become mainstream throughout Mali.

 Not all bands took part in Traoré's roots revival.
 Les Ambassadeurs du Motel formed in 1971, playing popular songs imported from Senegal, Cuba and France.
 Les Ambassadeurs and Rail Band were the two biggest bands in the country, and a fierce rivalry developed.
 Salif Keita, perhaps the most popular singer of the time, defected to Les Ambassadeurs in 1972.
 This was followed by a major concert at which both bands performed as part of the Kibaru (literacy) program.
 The audience fell into a frenzy of excitement and unity, and the concert is still remembered as one of the defining moments in 1970s Malian music.

 The mid-70s also saw the formation of National Badema, a band that played Cuban music and soon added Kassé Mady Diabaté who led a movement to incorporate Maninka praise-singing into Cuban-style music.